Julian-adv/WildDivide/README.md

   - {4::blonde|5::black|1::red}
 ```

-### Pattern-based Child Selection
+### Pattern-based Selection

-Lines beginning with `/` are selected when the pattern matches the prompt up to that point.
-For example:
+Lines that start with `/` are pattern matchers.
+These are selected when the pattern matches
+the previously generated prompt.
+Here's an example:

 ```yaml
 outfit: